szymon-solak/subtitles-cli/README.md

 ## Instalation

-Clone the repo to a local folder on your machine and then run
+Clone the repo to a local folder on your machine, get into its directory and run

-`npm -g install /subtitles-cli`
+`$ npm link`

 ## Usage